A List of Helping Professions: Big Hearts, Big Opportunities

 The demand for police and detectives is projected to grow 7% from 2016 to 2026, about as fast as the average for all occupations, according to BLS.
 The continued need for public safety is expected to lead to new openings for officers, although demand and salary vary greatly by location.
 Many police officers earn at least an associate degree in criminal justice, with some federal government agencies requiring a bachelor's degree.
 Most police and detectives must graduate from their agency's training academy before completing a period of on-the-job training, according to the BLS .

-The median annual salary for a police officer is about $61,600 per year, but depends on location, size of a department, and rank, according to the BLS.
+The median annual salary for a police officer in 2018 is about $63,380 per year, but depends on location, size of a department and rank, according to the BLS.
 The lowest 10% of police officers earned less than $34,970, and the highest 10% earned more than $102,750.

 Still across the country, many police departments say they struggle to find recruits.